k-m-arun-kumar-5/Appl_Ctrl_using_Microcontroller/README.md

 Description
 ============
-Electric Appliance control using Microcontroller with UART Interface.
+Embedded C Program for Electric Appliance power control using AT89C51 Microcontroller with UART Interface.

 CAUTION:
 ========